jenkins-ci-charmers-jenkins-agent

 Charm architecture

-At its core, Jenkins agents are Java applications executing the jobs on behalf of Jenkins itself.
+The jenkins-agent-k8s charm aims to provide core functionalities of Jenkins agents, which are Java applications executing the jobs on behalf of Jenkins itself.

 OCI images